- Fees & funding

 Examination teams do not require approval.
 The same examiner cannot be used for more than one viva (inc. final).

 Examination teams must be approved by GSBoS.
-The Director of Studies should submit a final examination team proposal to the Graduate School for consideration at least three months before the intended viva submission date.
+The Director of Studies should submit a progression examination team proposal or final examination team proposal to the Graduate School for consideration at least three months before the intended viva submission date.

 This will allow time should GSBoS require changes to the proposed team, or further information regarding any request from the student to exempt their final thesis from public access (on the same form) without delaying the viva and inconveniencing the proposed examiners.